rishabh1403/test-status/content/posts/coding/hackerrank/2018/10/Hackerrank-Solution-of-Divisible-Sum-Pairs-in-Golang.md

 }
 ```
-Let's discuss the vaariables that we need for our question.
+Let's discuss the variables that we would need for our question.
 We need the length of array `n`, the number `k`, the counter the store the result `c`,  and the array itself.
 Since we need to find pairs of numbers, instead of taking inputs in temporary variables we would need it in a array so that we can loop over it and form a pair.
 Let's declare our variables, our array, takes inputs and come back again to discuss the logic.

 ```go